Individuals Institutional

 First, historic volatility has a big influence on implied volatility.
 Stocks with a track record of jumping up and down a lot will have higher implied volatility.
 That, in turn, will make their options more expensive.

 Second, publicly known events like earnings or regulatory decisions can increase implied volatility — even when the underlier is barely moving.
 After all, people know the news catalyst may trigger a big rally or selloff.
 The market will reflect this potential in higher implied volatility.
-Premiums will be higher.
+Premiums will typically be higher.

 Third, traders often try to own options when implied volatility is rising.
 And they want to sell options when it’s falling or expected to fall.
 Strategies like straddles, put selling and covered calls often exploit these trends.